PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 # How to Upgrade from Agents to Workers

 Upgrading from agents to workers significantly enhances the experience of deploying flows, especially with regards to specifying its infrastructure and runtime environment.
-This guide provides an overview of the differences between agents to workers and describes how to upgrade.
+This guide provides an overview of the differences between agents and workers and describes how to upgrade.

 ## Enhancements